-What exactly is GSoC?
+What exactly is Google Summer of Code?

 Again, GSoC is not an internship, it is simply a program.
 Nothing more, nothing less.

 How to get started?
+When to get started?

-Personal Experience: I had about 30-40 tabs open for at least for a month, as I searched and shuffled through so many interesting projects that I can get my hands dirty with before settling for three and then later to one.
+Personal Experience: I had about 30-40 tabs open for at least for a month, as I searched and shuffled through so many interesting projects that I could get my hands dirty with before settling for three and then later to one.

 … they expect you to not know everything